CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { flightProfile, splitEntries } = tournamentEngine.generateFlightProfile({
-  eventId, // event for which entries will be split attachFlightProfile, // boolean - also attach to event after generation scaleAttributes, // defines participant sort method prior to split scaleSortMethod, // optional - function(a, b) {} sort method, useful when scaleValue is an object or further proessing is required sortDescending, // optional - default sorting is ASCENDING; only applies to default sorting method.
+  eventId, // event for which entries will be split attachFlightProfile, // boolean - also attach to event after generation scaledEntries, // optional - overrides the use of scaleAttributes, scaleSortMethod, and sortDescending scaleAttributes, // defines participant sort method prior to split scaleSortMethod, // optional - function(a, b) {} sort method, useful when scaleValue is an object or further proessing is required sortDescending, // optional - default sorting is ASCENDING; only applies to default sorting method.